bfontaine/mvb/README.md

     mv foo/* bar/

-Thus, `mvb` handles only simple cases where a file is renamed/moved, but not complex ones involving glob patterns and directories renamming.
+Thus, `mvb` handles only simple cases where a file is renamed/moved; not complex ones involving glob patterns and directories renaming.
 By default, `mvb` runs `mv` on its (switched) arguments.
 If the last path ends with a slash, it appends the first file’s name to it before continuing.

-For example, `mvb foo bar` is equivalent to `mv bar foo`, while `mvb foo bar/` is equivalent to `mv bar/foo foo`.
+For example, `mvb foo bar` is equivalent to `mv bar foo`; while `mvb foo bar/` is equivalent to `mv bar/foo foo`.